AnimMouse/frp-flyapp/README.md

 * Resume frp `fly scale count 1 -a app-name`

 ## TCP or UDP tunnel, not both
-Since in fly.io, it is [required to bind to `fly-global-services`](https://fly.io/docs/app-guides/udp-and-tcp/#the-fly-global-services-address) in order for UDP to work, but frp `proxy_bind_addr` only allow to bind in one address, so we need to disable TCP if you want to use UDP as TCP does not work on `fly-global-services`.
+Since in fly.io, it is [required to bind to `fly-global-services`](https://fly.io/docs/app-guides/udp-and-tcp/#the-fly-global-services-address) in order for UDP to work, but frp's `proxyBindAddr` only allow to bind in one address, so we need to disable TCP if you want to use UDP as TCP does not work on `fly-global-services`.

 You need to have a separate frp instance if you need to tunnel both TCP and UDP.
-One for TCP using `proxy_bind_addr = 0.0.0.0` and one for UDP using `proxy_bind_addr = fly-global-services`.
+One for TCP using `proxyBindAddr = "0.0.0.0"` and one for UDP using `proxyBindAddr = "fly-global-services"`.

 ## KCP Protocol
 [KCP](https://github.com/skywind3000/kcp/blob/master/README.en.md) (a protocol built on UDP) is used by default and to reduce latency (like for game servers).

 You can also use TCP if KCP is not working for you.
 Check the [wiki](https://github.com/AnimMouse/frp-flyapp/wiki/Use-TCP-in-control-plane) for tutorial.

-## XTCP P2P
-You can use this frp tunnel like a STUN server. `bind_addr` should be set in `fly-global-services` in order for XTCP to work.
-This feature is enabled by default.

 ## Example frpc.toml
 ```toml